 Consistent with the Clery Act requirements, the CPTC Police Department maintains a daily crime log of all criminal offenses reported on each campus.
 A log of crimes is maintained and recorded by date, time, general location, and disposition of the complaint, if known.
-The crime log for the previous 60 days for all campuses is available for public inspection during normal business hours at the Police Department Office on the Waycross campus in building 1100, Office 1159..
+The crime log for the previous 60 days for all campuses is available for public inspection during normal business hours at the Police Department Office on the Waycross campus.